AEWorthy/MonStim-Analyzer/docs/Transform_EMG.md

 # EMG Processing and Analysis

 ## Data Acquisition
-Electromyographic (EMG) signals were recorded using [insert equipment details].
-The sampling rate was set at [insert scan_rate] Hz.
+Electromyographic (EMG) signals were recorded using standard bipolar surface electrodes.
+The sampling rate was set at 4000 Hz.

 ## EMG Pre-processing
 Raw EMG signals were pre-processed using a series of steps to improve signal quality and prepare the data for analysis.